tobiakinde/221cmpt/labs/lab-3/db.md

 (.venv) calistaphippen@calistas-mac lab-3 %
 ```

 I've gone ahead and provided you with the requirements.txt file for this lab.
-All you need is to run a `pip install`, and all the packages you need for the code in this lab to run.
+All you need is to run a `pip install`, and all the python packages you need (flask, sqlalchemy, psycopg2, dotenv) will be installed.

 ```bash
 pip install -r requirements.txt